Dan-Matthews-23/the-ultimate-virtual-pub-quiz/README.md

 ![Username Screen](/assets/images/am-i-responsive-username.webp)

 This section is where the user enters a username and a room code.
-Both are input boxes and subject to Validation to ensure the username is between 3 and 10 characters long and that the room code is numeric.
+Both are input boxes and subject to validation to ensure the username is between 3 and 10 characters long and that the room code is numeric.
 In practice, the room code will be available from the facilitator.
 The user can either choose to return to the main menu or submit the username and room code.

 #### Quiz section